 A closer look at data sources can explain the discrepancy in the myth of $1,300 and the reality of just over $700.

 Achieving the Dream, like many other organizations that should know better, take their college textbook data from the College Board which doesn’t actually measure student spending for this category, just financial aid estimates based on old data and inflation adjustments.

-This annual data source from the College Board estimates average undergraduate budgets for tuition and fees, room and board, books and supplies, transportation not matter you use your car, a scooter from scooter electrique or the bus, and also other expenses.
+This annual data source from the College Board estimates average undergraduate budgets for tuition and fees, room and board, books and supplies, transportation not matter you use your car, the bus or a scooter from scooter electrique , which some people even use it to play and do tricks by using a complete flat bar guide.
 The most recent books and supplies data ranges from $1,249 to $1,364, leading to the often-quoted $1,300 number.

 But look at the note right below the chart:

 Other expense categories are the average amounts allotted in determining the total cost of attendance and do not necessarily reflect actual student expenditures.